mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### filter_not_last
 >

-Output all lines of input except the last; return `0`.
+Output all lines of input except the last.

+Never fails.

 ```
 $ echo -e "foo\nbar\nbaz" | filter_not_last